mark-vong/disaster-recovery/LabGuide200.md

 ## Summary

--   In this lab, you learned how to use rsync to sync files on a local machine, fm a local machine to a remote server.
-We also dove into simulating a DR scenario as well.
+-   In this lab, you learned how to use rsync to sync files on a local machine, how to sync from a local machine to a remote server and how to recover from a DR scenario.

 -   **You are ready to move on to the next lab!**